julian-rose/FreeRTOS-for-Agon/README.md

 setIntVector needed to attach the tick ISR.
 <p>

-You can already use "alpha" to develop FreeRTOS applications that will run on Agon.
-Though you won't have library routine access to any of the MOS services.
+You can already use "alpha" to develop full FreeRTOS applications that will run on Agon.
+Though there are no library routine access to any of the MOS services.

 <h3>Versions</h3>
 <ul>
   <li>alpha:     provide all FreeRTOS with a minimal MOS in ADL mode</li>
-  <li>beta*:     provide a full library for the MOS functions</li>
+  <li>beta:      provide a full library for the MOS functions</li>
   <li>gamma:     provide a full library for the VDP functions</li>
   <li>epsilon:   provide a real-time library inspired by posix-4</li>
   <li>omega:     a safer version with Z80-mode tasks and the ADL-mode kernel</li>
 </ul>

-* "Beta" is currently being developed, with the sources located in ./FreeRTOSv202212.01-LTS/FreeRTOS/Source/mos/
+"Beta" is currently being developed, with the sources located in ./FreeRTOSv202212.01-LTS/FreeRTOS/Source/mos/

 <h3>License</h3>
 FreeRTOS / MOS for Agon is released under the MIT license.
-This is done mainly for consistency with the MOS software.
+This is done mainly for consistency with the existing MOS and core FreeRTOS software.

 <h3>Demos</h3>
 The FreeRTOS / MOS for Agon port provides the source and binaries to two demo